fahdm/lyoko6/README.md

 ## Technology Used

 - **Django**: A high-level Python web framework that encourages rapid development and clean, pragmatic design.
-- **Bootstrap**: An open-source toolkit for developing with HTML, CSS, and JS, enabling responsive mobile-first projects on the web.
+- **Materialize CSS**: A modern responsive front-end framework based on Material Design, making it easy to design beautiful, responsive websites.
 - **PostgreSQL**: A powerful, open-source object-relational database system that uses and extends the SQL language combined with many features that safely store and scale the most complicated data workloads.
 - **Heroku**: A cloud platform as a service supporting several programming languages, used for deploying and managing modern apps.